 Depending upon the composition of the gas mixture, their concentrations, and the duration and temperature of the process, the surface properties of a wide array of materials can be altered to enhance performance and functionality.
 Such enhancements include, for example, increased hydrocarbon barrier properties, reduced friction coefficients, increased hydrophilicity, increased wettability or enhanced adhesion abilities.

-This process imparts barrier properties to plastics in several ways:
+The process imparts barrier properties to plastics in several ways:

 The desired barrier performance is accomplished by controlling the degree of fluorine substitution.
 This requires consideration of plastic material composition, additives and other materials present, the container or tank characteristics, the expected storage conditions, and the composition of the liquid to be contained.